Plans and Tips For Library Builders

 We ask that if you build one or more Libraries, please register each Library and get an official charter sign for each one.
 That way, you can legally use the name Little Free Library.
 There is a one-time registration fee of about $40 per Library.
 Click here to register.
 You are welcome to list the name of any builders, sponsors or related organizations on your Library.

 We have no rules about what your Library may or may not look like.
 However, your city or HOA may have rules.
 Be sure you have permission before installing your Library (more on this topic here).

 To protect the Little Free Library name and quality of the Libraries themselves, the name Little Free Library and its common variations are trademarked.
 If you want to use the name Little Free Library, you must have an official charter sign and charter number on your Library.
 For more information, click here to view our Terms & Conditions.

 Only Libraries with official charter signs and numbers can be photographed and displayed as part of the Little Free Library network.
 This is the only way we can track, monitor, support, fund and celebrate your efforts.

 One easy way to build a Little Free Library (or several!) is to purchase an Amish Shed Kit or a Neighborhood Building Party Kit.
 Whether you’re building a Library as a family project or your employer or service organization is participating in a large-scale build day, these kits make it easy to build Little Libraries in only a few hours.
 Both kits come with all the pieces you need to assemble a Little Library, step-by-step written instructions and the above video guide!

 Check out the Neighborhood Library Builders Guild Facebook page for tips and advice from fellow Library builders.

 Install a Little Free Library

-Step by step instructions on how to install a Little Free Library
+Step by step instructions to install your Little Free Library.

 How to Build and Install Your Own